dinochecker

 Etymology

 Sauropoda is derived from the Greek "sauros" (lizard) and "pod-" (foot), based on O.C.
 Marsh's assumption that sauropod feet were "plantigrade" (toe to heel, flat to the ground) with splayed toes like those of a lizard.
-Surprisingly for such rotund creatures, sauropods actually walked on their tippy-toes, just like modern elephants.
+Surprisingly for such rotund creatures, sauropods actually walked on their tippy-toes, even more so than modern elephants.

 Relationships